-Chronic pain is a significant condition that affects many millions of people and is an important public health concern with considerable morbidity and mortality and associated opiate drug diversion and misuse.
+Chronic pain is a significant condition affecting millions of people and is an important public health concern with considerable morbidity and mortality and associated with opioid drug diversion and misuse.
 Thus chronic pain is best managed with an interprofessional approach.
 Managing chronic pain requires an interprofessional team of healthcare professionals, including a primary care physician, nursing team, pharmacist, and pain medicine specialists.
 Without proper management, the patient's quality of life can have a deleterious impact.
 The evaluation and treatment of such patients are paramount, but health professionals must work as a team to avoid drug diversion and misuse.

-- Evaluation of a patient with acute pain by the primary care provider to prevent the progression of chronic pain is the recommended first step.
+- The first step is to evaluate a patient with acute pain by the primary care provider to prevent the progression of chronic pain.